tbclla/laravel-revolut-business/README.md

 This package will store access and refresh tokens in either your database or the cache.
 Authorization codes are never stored and are instead exchanged for tokens immediately.
-To configure the token driver, visit your `config/revolut.php`.
+You can configure the token driver in your `config/revolut.php` file.

 ### Token Encryption